themostclueless/qeaml.github.io/pages/character/Gar28.md

     caption: "Gar looking in the mirror"
   - file: "PixelArt.png"
     caption: "Pixel art of Gar (in the Creeper Mogging Society)"
+  - file: "Intro.png"
+    caption: "Gar as seen in the game intro"
+  - file: "Touch.png"
+    caption: "Gar making a respectful request"
 ---

 ## See Also